Favorite Christmas Songs, Artists

 Ukrainian composer Mykola Leontovych adapted the folk chant to create a choral masterpiece—with a haunting recurring four-note motif as an ostinato, a continually repeated musical phrase or rhythm—on a commission from Oleksander Koshyts, conductor of the Ukrainian Republican Kapelle.
 It was first performed in December 1916 at the Kyiv Philharmonic.

-That was fun, but the put on voice was just stupid.cassandra wrote: ↑Mon Dec 19, 2022 12:11 am And of course, there's the Adam Sandler classic (the song, not necessarily the movie):
+cassandra wrote: Mon Dec 19, 2022 12:11 am And of course, there's the Adam Sandler classic (the song, not necessarily the movie):

 From a whole list, including an original Woodie Gurthrie....